 - The fear of abandonment can make you rationalize the transgression or come to the state of bargaining to fix the relationship.
 However, you should not do it at the cost of carrying the burden of an unhealthy relationship.

-Marriage recovery after infidelity requires to put an end to your affair.
+Marriage recovery after infidelity requires an end to your affair.

 After talking about the extramarital affair, all ties must be severed with the other person.
 That’s the first step towards dealing with infidelity in a marriage.

 Completely ending it is one of the first steps to recover after infidelity.
 The unfaithful spouse must promise to stop any interaction with this person and keep their partner informed as this is done.
 Openness is key.

 Getting over an affair also requires you to take responsibility for your actions, forgive yourself, practice complete honesty with your spouse and most importantly get past defensiveness.

 So, how to get over an affair when you’re the one who cheated?
 Remember, recovering from infidelity when you have cheated is a gut-wrenching process for your spouse, who may undergo emotions ranging from shame or embarrassment to a sense of disillusionment.
 Also, your burden of guilt and loneliness may make you feel unworthy of your partner’s sympathy.